Products!

 common 3rd-world junk that

-has flooded the market.
+floods the market.

 These units self-adhere to